 Choosing a Partner in School Safety

 Maintaining a playground requires expertise, the right equipment, and a commitment to rigorous safety standards.
-Ziva Cleaning Services brings years of experience in specialized commercial cleaning to the educational sector.
+Ziva Cleaning Services brings years of experience in specialized commercial cleaning to educational facilities.
 We provide a comprehensive sanitation solution that protects your students, your staff, and your facility’s future.

 Our team is trained to identify potential hazards and apply the most effective, science-backed cleaning methods available today.
 From routine monthly maintenance to deep-cleansing seasonal refreshes, we tailor our services to meet the specific needs of your campus.
 Contact us today for a professional playground safety and sanitation audit.